 Traditionally, the meta description length was recommended to be around 155 characters, which should provide enough room to write one or two brief sentences or questions.However, in December 2017, Google announced they were expanding the length to allow for more descriptive meta description tags.

 Your website's text and images are displayed within the HTML body area using a variety of tags.
 The headers on your website can be contained in Header Tags, ranging from H1 to H6.
 There can be multiple headers within a page, but by convention, there is typically only one H1 (or top-level header) within a page.

 It is worth noting that HTML headers are not required for displaying headers.
 Instead of HTML headers, your page's headers can be contained in other tags and styled to look like headers for visitors.
 Some SEOs have found that Google will use these styles as an indication of a page's structure.
 Human visitors rarely can tell the difference.

-However, at Elementive we still recommend using proper HTML headers as this better communicates your page's structure.
-Visitors with disabilities who use screen readers to browse a website will have an easier time on your website if you use HTML header tags correctly.
-As well, header tags, especially the H1 tag, are more reliable than different styles as a way of helping search engine robots crawling your website better understand which parts of your page are the most important.
+However, at Elementive we still recommend using proper HTML headers as this better communicates your page's structure as there is at least some anecdotal evidence to suggest that pages with proper header tags rank better.
+As well, visitors with disabilities who use screen readers to browse a website will have an easier time using your website if your code relies on correct HTML header tags.
+The other advantage is that header tags, especially the H1 tag, are more reliable than different styles as a way of helping robots understand which parts of your page are the most important.